How to Emotionally Survive Climate Change

 Apart from Nocturnal Medicine, another project offering an artistic response to environmental trauma is Kate Schapira’s climate anxiety counseling booth.
 Every summer since 2014, the Brown University poet and lecturer has set up a Peanuts-style advisory table in a local public square, and tries to talk through the climate angst of the strangers who walk up.
 The goal is to break down big fears into concrete questions and bite-sized actions, which can be as small as Googling what happens if my daughter’s apartment floods? or how will seniors evacuate?
 “I give people little cards written with prescriptions, because for a lot of people, there is a too-muchness to this problem,” Schapira said.
 “Climate change affects everything that there is, so how are you supposed to think about that?”

-An eco-grief circle called We Heal For All offers a self-care-themed approach to climate resilience.
-Liz Moyer, a former climate policy and sustainable development professional, started the project when she found her own psyche heavily taxed by fighting for the planet.
-Now, once a month, she opens a 90-minute video chat to a mixture of NGO workers, activists, and anyone else who wants to talk about how their hearts are faring in the face of climate change.
+An organization called We Heal For All offers a self-care-themed approach to climate resilience.
+Liz Moyer, a former climate policy and sustainable development professional, started a series of “climate circles” when she found her own psyche heavily taxed by fighting for the planet.
+Now, once a month, she opens a 90-minute video group chat to a mixture of NGO workers, activists, and anyone else who wants to talk about how their hearts are faring in the face of climate change.
 “In our society, there are many opportunities to talk about science, advocacy, and strategy,” she said.
 “My intention is to offer something complementary.
 It’s a place to come into our bodies and our hearts, share from that place, and hold space for each other.”

 All of these practitioners said that they view the act of emotional processing as a requisite for meaningful activism.
 Perhaps the eco-horror pageantry of Extinction Rebellion, an international climate activist group known for die-ins, face paint, and elaborately costumed protests, is an example of what can happen when attunement to pathos turns into action.